Our best accounting software for small businesses

 What is accounting software?

-Whether you’re just starting out on your self-employed journey, or have an established small business, staying on top of your business finances (never mind tax payments) is a must.
-In either case, accounting software could be just the tool you need to bring things under control.
+Whether you’re just starting out on your self-employed journey, or have an established small business, staying on top of your business finances and tax payments is a must.
+In either case, accounting software could be just the tool you need to keep things under control.

 Accounting software is designed to provide businesses with the tools needed to perform various bookkeeping and accounting duties.
 Core functions include: